 Unwanted greyhounds may be euthanased despite being otherwise healthy.
 There is an ongoing lack of transparency from much of the greyhound racing industry with incomplete and inconsistent reporting on the outcomes for greyhounds.
 However, from the statistics available, it is clear that many greyhounds are still euthanased by the greyhound racing industry in Australia every year.

 The high numbers of greyhounds moving through the system with a variety of needs and suitability for rehoming mean that not all ex-racing greyhounds can be adopted in Australia through industry greyhound adoption programs or non-industry groups.

 The routine use of surgical artificial insemination (AI) methods on female breeding greyhounds is an additional animal welfare problem associated with breeding.
 Surgical AI is highly invasive involving surgery and general anaesthesia and causes significant pain to the female dog.
 In some EU countries, surgical AI is banned as it is considered ethically unacceptable.

 High rate of injuries suffered by racing greyhounds

-Injuries are very common in greyhound racing and are a major cause of wastage.
+Injuries are very common in greyhound racing and are a major cause of dog suffering and wastage.
 Injuries are a major animal welfare issue as they cause pain, suffering and distress to the affected animals.
 Various types of injuries are regularly reported including serious bone fractures and muscle injuries.
 Other injuries sustained relate to physical over-exertion such as hypoxic fits (seizures due to a lack of oxygen), heat stress-related injury and collapsing post-race.
 The first turn of the racetrack is a common site for accidents or collisions to occur.
 Serious injuries can lead to death on the track or euthanasia.